 Collisions and damage occur because of back pressure.
 At Garvey, we use a patented pressureless loop technology to eliminate back pressure.
-The result is that products simply ride along with the conveyor — the chain never moves under a stationary product, and there are no dead plates between conveyors.
+The result is that products simply ride along with the conveyor — the chain never moves under a stationary product, and there are no conveyor transfer plates, aka dead plates, between conveyors.
 Thus, the products never have the opportunity to collide.

 When running glass bottles, you can actually hear the difference between our accumulation tables and systems that have back pressure — ours are much quieter because the bottles don’t clang against each other.